Second Italo-Ethiopian War: Public and international reaction

 We have decided to bring to an end the most unequal, most unjust, most barbarous war of our age, and have chosen the road to exile in order that our people will not be exterminated and in order to consecrate ourselves wholly and in peace to the preservation of our empire's independence... we now demand that the League of Nations should continue its efforts to secure respect for the covenant, and that it should decide not to recognize territorial extensions, or the exercise of an assumed sovereignty, resulting from the illegal recourse to armed force and to numerous other violations of international agreements.

 The Ethiopian Emperor's telegram caused several nations to temporarily defer recognition of the Italian conquest.

-How the Italian public felt about being against or for the war has a degree of uncertanty surrounding it as the general public did not have freedom of expression and censorship was practied.
-Punishments for speaking out against the war varied.
-No sizeable resistance movement developed in Italy toward the war although a number of acts of resistance did occur with several mutinies and acts of sabotage happening.
-Initially the public was concerned about the risk of the British intervening in the conflict.

 On 30 June, Selassie spoke at the League of Nations and was introduced by the President of the Assembly as "His Imperial Majesty, the Emperor of Ethiopia" ("Sa Majesté Imperiale, l'Empereur d'Ethiopie").
 A group of jeering Italian journalists began yelling insults and were expelled before he could speak.
 In response, the Romanian chairman, Nicolae Titulescu, jumped to his feet and shouted "Show the savages the door!" ("À la porte les sauvages!").
 Selassie denounced Italian aggression and criticised the world community for standing by.
 At the conclusion of his speech, which appeared on newsreels throughout the world, he said "It is us today.
 It will be you tomorrow".

 France appeased Italy because it could not afford to risk an alliance between Italy and Germany; Britain decided that its military weakness meant that it had to follow France's lead.
 Selassie's resolution to the League to deny recognition of the Italian conquest was defeated and he was denied a loan to finance a resistance movement.
 On 4 July 1936, the League voted to end the sanctions imposed against Italy in November 1935.
 By 15 July, the sanctions were at an end.
 (Note: In 1976, Baer wrote that Selassie's resolution requesting loans was defeated by a vote of 23 against, 25 abstentions and 1 vote for (from Ethiopia).
 In the sanctions vote, 44 delegates approved the ending of sanctions, 4 abstained and 1 (Ethiopian) delegate voted for retention.)
+The end of the sanctions implicitly sanctioned the recognition of the new Italian possessions by the other nations and the event was "greeted in Italy with an enthusiasm that often reached the heights of exaltation".